Efficient food sensory technology for sweets and snacks

 Sensory evaluation is thus undisputedly an important tool in terms of product development and modification as well as in the scope of the quality assurance.
 Empirically consumers only continue buying foodstuffs if – in addition to the cost and product concept – the experienced multisensory enjoyment in combination with the appearance, taste, aroma and texture/haptics satisfies the personal expectations.

 Hence, a professional food sensory evaluation both in terms of an analytical process with trained experts as well as in the scope of market research in collaboration with the consumers is more important than ever in the sweets and snacks segment particularly against the background of the tough competitive environment.
 A sensory evaluation that develops the recipes and product profiles in a way that doesn't suit the consumer's demands and which possibly adapts the product in line with very strict stipulations, won't satisfy the consumers' requirements in the end.
 These products will ultimately stay on the shelves unsold.
-This can be of no interest to anyone.
+This can be of no interest to anyone. - How is the Corona pandemic currently affecting food sensory aspects within the companies?

 Like other disciplines the food sensory technology is faced with the great challenge of continuing to reliably master its tasks against the background of in some cases extremely altered framework conditions.
 In the course of the Corona pandemic, the crisis or emergency plans of the respective establishments have come into effect.
 In addition to the strict observance or tightening of the applicable hygiene requirements on the establishment's premises this also involves above all the minimisation of personal contact between the staff working at the production location.
 The specialised workers and managers are often divided up into fixed teams here, who without mutual personal contact oversee the production shifts and system-relevant activities in alternation.
 Staff that is not urgently needed to maintain the production on-site are sent to work in the home office, on vacation or instructed to take leave to reduce their overtime.

 Thus, in many places the activities of the sensory analysts, which involve taking measures to ensure the product quality such as controlling incoming raw material, processes and end products, are reduced.
 Projects that go beyond this such as product development, shelf-life and product stability tests, competitor comparisons or the likes are initially being put on ice.
-As such, the usual panel work with consumers and with experts has more or less come to a standstill.
+As such, the usual panel work with consumers and with experts has more or less come to a standstill. - How can sensory tests and training be carried out in the present situation?

 Times of crisis notoriously offer potential for alternatives.
 For example, drawn-out decision-taking processes are frequently faster under pressure and the courage to try out something new sometimes lets misgivings fade into the background.
 In many businesses the sensory technology experts are reacting accordingly and have adapted their work processes.
 The opportunities the digitalisation offers play an important role here.